f20260173-crypto/Induction-task-/README.md

 ## Conclusion

 The overall approach was to first understand and clean the raw sensor data, identify and correct suspicious readings, smooth the data, and then visualize the results.

+# SEDS Avionics – Task 2
+## Keeping Watch Over Odysseus

+## Overview

+Task 2 involves building an onboard monitoring system for Odysseus using Arduino and multiple sensors and output devices.

+The system monitors the surroundings of the ship and uses a state machine to represent different situations such as normal sailing, an anchor being dropped, a storm, Charybdis, and the ship being wrecked.

+---

+## Question 1 – Build the System

+### Approach

+I built the monitoring system in Tinkercad using:

+- Arduino
+- Ultrasonic distance sensor
+- Light sensor
+- LCD screen
+- Push button
+- LED
+- Buzzer

+I connected each component to the Arduino and used the appropriate pins for the sensors, LCD, button, LED, and buzzer.

+The LCD is used to display the current state of the ship.
+The sensors provide the information required to determine whether the ship is in normal conditions, a storm, or near Charybdis.

+A push button is used to control the anchor.

+### Tinkercad Wiring

+A screenshot of the completed Tinkercad circuit is included in the repository.

+---

+## Question 2 – Program the System

+### Approach

+I programmed the Arduino using a state machine.

+The system contains the following states:

+- OPEN SEA
+- ANCHOR DROPPED
+- STORM
+- CHARYBDIS
+- WRECKED

+The current state is displayed on the LCD.

+### OPEN SEA

+This is the default state when the simulation starts.

+The ship remains in OPEN SEA while no danger is detected and the anchor is not dropped.

+### ANCHOR DROPPED

+The push button controls the anchor.

+Pressing the button once drops the anchor, and pressing it again raises the anchor.

+While the anchor is dropped, the ship is protected from the dangers detected by the sensors.

+### STORM

+The storm state is triggered when the light sensor reading falls below half of its range.

+While in STORM, the LED blinks.

+If the storm ends before five seconds, the ship returns to OPEN SEA.

+### CHARYBDIS

+The CHARYBDIS state is triggered when the ultrasonic sensor detects an object closer than 100 cm.

+While in CHARYBDIS, the buzzer sounds.

+If the ship moves away before five seconds, it returns to OPEN SEA.

+### WRECKED

+If the ship continuously remains in either STORM or CHARYBDIS for five seconds, it enters the WRECKED state.

+Dropping the anchor before the five seconds are completed prevents the ship from becoming wrecked and resets the timer.

+Once the ship enters WRECKED, it remains there until the simulation is restarted.

+### Simultaneous Dangers

+If STORM and CHARYBDIS are triggered at the same time, the state that is entered first remains active and its five-second timer continues.

+---

+## Sensor Thresholds

+The system uses the thresholds specified in the task:

+- Storm: light sensor reading below half
+- Charybdis: distance below 100 cm

+---

+## Results

+The completed system demonstrates the required state transitions and uses the LCD, LED, buzzer, sensors, and push button according to their assigned functions.

+Screenshots of the Tinkercad wiring and working system are included in the repository.

+---

+## Conclusion

+Task 2 was completed by first building the required circuit in Tinkercad and then programming the Arduino as a state machine.

+The system uses sensor inputs and the push button to determine the ship's current condition and provides appropriate outputs through the LCD, LED, and buzzer.